-- a.
-The appropriate Provincial Ministries with responsibilities and programs for recreation should regulate and maintain recreational activities that are compatible with the Island's rural nature, and provide facilities and supervision where needed to protect from adverse effects. - b.
+- b.
 The Local Trust Committee should request that the Regional District consider conducting regional park studies. - c.
 The Local Trust Committee should request the Ministry of Transportation and the qathet Regional District to support the establishment of public outhouses and picnic tables on a site specific basis on public accesses to the foreshore. - d.
-The Lasqueti Community Association is encouraged to establish a trails committee to explore options for trail development and maintenance that respects concerns regarding trails on or near private property, and to assemble information on options, risks, and mitigative actions regarding trails on private land.
+The Lasqueti Community Association is encouraged to establish a trails committee to explore options for trail development and maintenance that respects concerns regarding trails on or near private property, and to assemble information on options, risks, and mitigative actions regarding trails on private land. - e.
+The development of a comprehensive recreation plan should be undertaken that indicates provincial, regional, and community parks as well as trails, public shellfish reserves, and marine and land-based recreation areas.